toppk/saveme/README.md

 ## Status

-* OVERALL - This software is still experimental.
-Not everthing works, but much attention was placed on basic safety.
-            This software should only be used by people who feel comfortable running commands as root that can reformat filesystem.
+* General - This software is still experimental.
+Not everthing works, but the scripts and execution follow a simple design, that anyone who feels comfortable running commands as root that can reformat filesystem should be able to review any command simply.

 * Lowlevel - There are scripts to assist setting up partitions setting up crypto block devices, adding filesystems to partitions.
+All disk level commands are contained in shell scripts that average less then 40 lines per file.
              There is a tool to help run through all the steps to create a new filesystem on a new disk.

 See USAGE for more details.

 * Snapshots - There is a tool to manage snapshots with a simple policy.
   	      Gone are the hourly/daily concepts, and replaced with a